asaduakas/Hospital-Application-Collaboration-with-Brigham-Women-Hospital/README.md

        of the file

 ## .travis.yml
-This is the Travis-CI configuration file. **Only modify this file if you are sure you know what you are doing**
+This is the Travis-CI configuration file.

 ## lombox.config
-This is the configuration for [Lombok](https://projectlombok.org/), a very useful java library that makes 'enterprise' coding a breeze. **Only modify this file if you are sure you know what you are doing**
+This is the configuration for [Lombok](https://projectlombok.org/), a very useful java library that makes 'enterprise' coding a breeze.

-## .gitignore
-This file tells git which files to ignore in the repo.
-It should be correctly configured already **Only modify this file if you are sure you know what you are doing**

 ## .hooks/
 This directory contains a useful git hook that will force your teammates to run tests before